Wrexham (UK Parliament constituency): History

 Labour won the seat in all general elections from 1935 until 2019, when Conservative Sarah Atherton became the first woman elected to represent Wrexham.
+This result was reversed in 2024 when Andrew Ranger regained the seat for Labour.

 Tom Ellis, first elected in 1970, defected in 1981 to the newly founded Social Democratic Party.
 In 1983, he unsuccessfully stood for Clwyd South West instead.